-If the headlights or parking lights are on after the ignition is turned OFF, a chime will sound to alert the driver when the driver's door is opened.
+If the headlights or parking lights are on after the ignition is placed in the OFF position, a chime will sound to alert the driver when the driver's door is opened.

 Fog Lights - If Equipped

 The front fog light switch is built into the headlight switch.
 To activate the front fog lights, turn on the parking lights or the low beam headlights and press the headlight switch.
 To turn off the front fog lights, either press the headlight switch a second time or turn off the headlight switch.